International Hug Day

-4. Hugging reduces loneliness – Human physical contact is necessary for us to feel secure and reducing our worries and fears.
-Hence frequent hugging will combat loneliness.
-A simple act may have a larger effect on others than you realize.

-5. Hugs can make you happier – Oxytocin is a chemical in our bodies also called ‘cuddle hormone’, ‘love hormone’, and the bonding hormone which increase levels of feel-good hormones such as serotonin and dopamine.

 Hence hugging uptick in positive mood markers and a reduction in negative ones and have calming effects making us happier.

 So it is evident that hugging has many physical and mental well-being benefits and a perfect excuse for getting as many hugs as possible every day!

-It was later changed to:

-**International Hug Day**